 Terrain: Rocky, muddy mountain, and grass tracks.
 It can be wet underfoot, so boots are essential.

 Day 3: Visit Inch Beach as you Hike to Annascaul

 Today's walk begins with a path through a grassy bog where you may see locals doing their winter fuel collection.
 You'll then turn down the southern side of the Dingle Peninsula and make your way to Inch Beach.
 As you continue inland through the countryside, you'll pass flocks of local sheep and eventually arrive in the village of Annascaul, where you will spend the night.
 The village is best known for being the home of Tom Crean, an Antarctic explorer.
 The pub that Crean opened during his time in the town is still open today; stop in for a pint and a chat with the locals.

 Day 4: Explore Annascaul's Mountains and Beaches

 After a hearty Irish breakfast, you'll explore the area around quaint Annascaul.
 You can choose from one of the scenic mountain walks in this area, such as the hike to Maghanaboe or across Acres Hill.
 You can also opt for more relaxed walks out to Minard Castle or back to Inch Beach.
-Or, if you'd like to have a day to rest, you can enjoy the town of Annascaul.
-Stroll the river walk and enjoy a meal in one of the pubs.
+If you'd rather have a day to rest, you can enjoy the town of Annascaul, strolling along the riverwalk and enjoying a meal in one of the pubs.

 Day 5: Walk to Dingle with Views of Connor Pass

 You'll eventually join the old military road below Connor Pass, which will take you the rest of the way to Dingle.
-This charming fishing town is well known for its famous authors and artists, as well as a variety of delightful cafes and award-winning restaurants.
+This charming fishing village is well-known for its famous authors and artists, as well as a variety of delightful cafés and award-winning restaurants.

 Day 6: Explore the Town of Dingle